wakeuplabs-io/op-ruaas/README.md

 > Please refer to current contracts image to output a cli compatible zip.

-### Test releases with dev
+### Test releases with start

-The dev command simplifies the setup for local testing.
+The `start` command simplifies the setup for local testing.
 It performs the following actions:

 1. Starts an L1 Node: Launches a Geth-based Layer 1 node.
 2. Deploys Deterministic Contracts: Sets up the deterministic contract deployer on the node.